 If two or more students have the same idea for a presentation, the one that informs me first (by email) will have exclusive rights to the idea.
 You are encouraged to confer with me about the choice of topics, the research involved and the preparation of the presentation.
 Accompanying write-up and copies of slides, overheads, etc. are due on the day of your presentation.
 The instructor reserves the right to keep copies of the presentations for use in future courses.
 Of necessity, the class presentations will be spread out through the latter part of the term; some presentations will have to take place earlier in the term than others.
-Dates of individual presentations will be sure to keep in mind the amount of time (into the term) each student got for preparation of this assignment.
+Dates of individual presentations will be decided by the instructor.
+As such, while assessing/grading the presentations, I will be sure to keep in mind the amount of time (into the term) each student got for preparation of this assignment.